 What to do next

-You need to restart the dnsmasq service to flush the old cache data.
+Restart the dnsmasq service to flush the old cache data.

 - Connect to the vCenter Server Appliance using SSH.